Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 The University’s Responsibilities

-The University will designate one or more investigators to investigate the allegations in the Formal Complaint.
-The burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility rest on the University and not on the Parties.
+The University will designate one or more investigators to investigate the allegations in a Formal Complaint.
+The burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility rests on the University and not on the Parties.
 The University shall not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege unless the person holding such privilege has waived it.
 If the Investigator makes any determinations regarding credibility, those determinations may not be based on a person’s status as a Complainant, Respondent, or witness.

 The University may restrict who can be present during any meeting or proceeding related to the grievance procedure, including meetings or interviews conducted by the Investigator.
 However, both the Complainant and the Respondent will have the same opportunities to have others present during any grievance proceeding.

 In the course of the investigation, all Parties have an equal opportunity to present witnesses, including fact and expert witnesses, and other inculpatory and exculpatory evidence.
 The University does not restrict the ability of either Party to discuss the allegations under investigation or to gather and present relevant evidence.

 Before completing the Investigative Report, the Investigator will send to each Party and the Party’s advisor, if any, all of the evidence obtained as part of the investigation that is directly related to the allegations raised in the Formal Complaint, including

 - evidence upon which the University does not intend to rely in reaching a determination regarding responsibility; and

 - inculpatory or exculpatory evidence, whether obtained from a Party or another source.